-The Company capitalized certain legal, accounting and other third-party fees that were directly associated with the IPO as deferred offering costs until the IPO was completed in July 2020.
-Upon the completion of the IPO, total deferred costs of \$4,596 were recorded in stockholders' equity (deficit) as a reduction of additional paid-in-capital.
-Deferred offering costs were \$0 and \$3,042 at August 31, 2020 and February 29, 2020, respectively, and were included within prepaid and other current assets on the accompanying consolidated balance sheet at February 29, 2020.
-As of August 31, 2020, \$312 of deferred costs were included in accounts payable and accrued expenses.
+The Company capitalized certain legal, accounting and other third-party fees that were directly associated with both the IPO and follow-on offering as deferred offering costs until such transactions were completed in July 2020 and October 2020, respectively.
+Upon the completion of the IPO and follow-on offering, total deferred costs of \$4,596 and \$600, respectively, were recorded in stockholders' equity (deficit) as a reduction of additional paid-in-capital related to each transaction.
+Deferred offering costs were \$0 and \$3,042 at November 30, 2020 and February 29, 2020, respectively, and were included within prepaid and other current assets on the accompanying consolidated balance sheet at February 29, 2020.